-Five ongoing employees and one non-ongoing employee were recruited during 2008-09 to the AOFM2 level.
-They included four graduates who joined in the middle of the financial year.
-There were three staff departures during the year, two of whom were non-ongoing employees.
-For ongoing employees, departures represented 3.4 per cent of average staffing levels in 2008-09 (20.5 per cent in 2007-08).
+Five ongoing employees were recruited during 2009-10.
+The new Investor Relations Unit took two of these, two were employed in the Compliance Unit and one in the Finance team.
+There were five staff departures during the year.
+For ongoing employees, departures represented 13.9 per cent of average staffing levels in 2009-10 (3.4 per cent in 2008-09).

 The CEO is employed under an Australian Workplace Agreement with the Treasury.

-Staff remuneration (Table 2) is reviewed annually, taking account of market rates for conservative financial services organisations using data provided by the Financial Institutions Remuneration Group.
+Staff remuneration (Table 2) is now set under the AOFM Enterprise Agreement.
+In negotiating the Agreement, management follows the Government’s policy requirements relating to the remuneration.
+It also takes account of market rates for conservative financial services organisations using data provided by the Financial Institutions Remuneration Group.
 This data covers a wide range of public and private sector financial institutions, including banks, corporate treasuries and State debt management agencies.
 Mercer Human Resource Consulting provided independent advice in applying the data to the AOFM.